Neno0o/TFLite-Android-Helper/README.md

 # TensorFlow Lite Helper for Android

-This library helps in getting started with TensorFlow Lite on Android.
+This library helps with getting started with TensorFlow Lite on Android.
 Inspired by [TensorFlow Lite Android image classification example](https://www.tensorflow.org/lite/models/image_classification/android).

 This is an experimental library and subject to change.
 It's written entirely in [Kotlin](https://kotlinlang.org/) and powered by [TensorFlow Lite](https://www.tensorflow.org/lite/).